 - Countries with health care agreements with Croatia

-The issue of health care for foreign non EU-nationals during their stay in Croatia through the signed agreements on social security is regulated with some countries.
-Students should contact their public health insurance provider prior arrival in Croatia in order to check if there is an agreement on social security signed with Croatia.
-If yes, students will obtain the certificate which enables them to receive health care in Croatia.
-Upon arrival in Split, student should replace the certificate of healthcare entitlements with the patient’s certificate (in Croatian: bolesnički list) at the (HZZO - Hrvatski zavod za zdravstveno osiguranje), street Obala kneza Branimira 14, office hours: Monday-Friday from 08.00 to 15.30.
-On presentation of the patient’s certificate, student may obtain healthcare services from any doctor or health institution who has a contract with the HZZO within the scope established by bilateral agreement, but are required to pay participation fee if that is foreseen for Croatian insurees.Croatian Institute for Health Insurance
+Students from Bosnia and Herzegovina, Macedonia, Serbia, Montenegro and Turkey will obtain the certificate which enables them to receive health care in Croatia.
+Upon arrival in Split, they should replace the certificate of healthcare entitlements with the patient’s certificate (in Croatian: bolesnički list) at the (HZZO - Hrvatski zavod za zdravstveno osiguranje), street Obala kneza Branimira 14, office hours: Monday-Friday from 08.00 to 15.30.
+Upon presentation of the patient’s certificate, student may obtain healthcare services from any doctor or health institution who has a contract with the HZZO within the scope established by bilateral agreement, but are required to pay participation fee if that is foreseen for Croatian insurees.

 - Countries without health care agreements with Croatia

 Students coming from countries which do not have social security agreements with Croatia (or if students are unable to obtain the document foreseen by the social security agreement) have 2 options: